-Before 1753 there were but two Grand Lodges in England-London and York.
-On the 5th February, 1752,5 commence the records of a rival institution then in process of formation.
-On that day John Morgan, "G. Sec. of the Grand Committee," resigned.
-On the 5th December, 1753, Robert Turner, W.M.,15, was elected the first Grand Master by the representatives of some dozen lodges, all attempts to induce a nobleman (Lord George Sackville) to assume that position having failed.
+Before 1751 there were but two Grand Lodges in England-London and York.
+In that year a similar institution was started, which in the course of a very few years became a strong rival of the Grand Lodge in London.
+This was the "Atholl" or "Ancients" Grand Lodge, of which for so many years the famous Laurence Dermott was the ruling and guiding genius.
+At the outset the organization seems to have been governed by a Grand Committee, but on December 5th, 1753, Robert Turner, Master of No. 15, was elected the first Grand Master by the representatives of a dozen or more Lodges, all attempts to induce a nobleman (Lord George Sackville) to assume that position, having failed.